LuisMMMTS/open-cx-t2g4-bits-please/README.md

 #### Submit question:
 * **Actor:** Attendee
-* **Description:** This use case exists so the atendee can submit questions to the speaker
+* **Description:** This use case exists so the attendee can submit questions to the speaker
-* **Preconditions and Postconditions:** In order to submit a question the atendee must be logged in and signed in a specific talk
+* **Preconditions and Postconditions:** In order to submit a question the attendee must be logged in and signed in a specific talk
 * **Normal Flow:**
-  1. The atendee writes the question to the speaker and presses the button.
+  1. The attendee writes the question to the speaker and presses the button.
   2. The system stores the question on the server.
 * **Alternative Flows and Exceptions:**
-  1. The atendee writes the question to the speaker and presses the button.
+  1. The attendee writes the question to the speaker and presses the button.
-  2. If the system can't connect to the server, a warning pops up system informs the atendee of the error
+  2. If the system can't connect to the server, a warning pops up system informs the attendee of the error

 #### Manage profile:
 * **Actor:** User